Should you design your images in Retina in an email?

 Displaying Retina images in an email is relatively simple.
 Since high-resolution screens have twice as many pixels per inch as their traditional counterparts, it's relatively easy, the images must therefore be twice as large.

-For an image of 600 pixels wide by 300 pixels high, you will design and export an image of 1200 pixels wide by 600 pixels high, then call it in your HTML code as follows:
+So, for an image 600 pixels wide by 300 pixels high, you'll design and export an image 1200 pixels wide by 600 pixels high, then call it up in your HTML code as follows:

 <img src="monimage.jpg" width="600" height="300" style="display:block;" border="0">

-Ok, but if it's heavier, it's not great ?
+Okay, but if it's heavier, it's not so great?

-So how do we do this?
-Well, if we consider that a Retina display is much larger than a non-Retina display, we can also consider that we can apply a much stronger compression.
-And this is the case.
+So, how do we do this?
+Well, if we consider that a Retina visual is much larger than a non-Retina visual, we can also consider that we'll be able to apply much stronger compression to it.
+And so it is.

 300px square image reduced to 80% in quality. weight : 20ko